 This article covers what happens to your body in the heat, what the evidence shows about how to manage it, and how to build a practical strategy that holds up under real competition demands.

 When you compete in the heat, your body prioritizes cooling.
 Blood flow shifts toward the skin to release heat, which leaves less blood available for working muscles.
-Heart rate climbs at any given output, perceived effort rises, and sustaining intensity becomes harder.
+As a result, heart rate climbs at any given output, perceived effort rises, and sustaining intensity becomes harder.

 These losses include both water and sodium.
 If you do not replace them adequately, blood volume drops, your ability to cool yourself becomes less effective, and the cardiovascular strain you were already managing becomes worse.

 One of the most overlooked consequences of heat is reduced gut tolerance.
 As blood flow shifts toward the skin, less blood is available for the digestive system.
-This means large volumes of fluid or food during competition often become harder to tolerate.
+As a result, large volumes of fluid or food during competition often become harder to tolerate.
 Athletes who train without issue at 90 g/h of carbohydrate in cool conditions may struggle at 60 g/h in the heat.

 This has direct implications for fueling strategy.
-The carbohydrate target you have been training with is not automatically the right target on a hot competition day.
+Specifically, the carbohydrate target you have been training with is not automatically the right target on a hot competition day.

 Key Takeaway

-✔ Heat increases cardiovascular strain, accelerates fluid and sodium losses, and reduces gut tolerance — and these effects compound.
-Addressing one without the others leaves performance on the table.
+✔ Heat increases cardiovascular strain, drives cardiovascular drift across competition, accelerates fluid and sodium losses, reduces gut tolerance, and speeds glycogen depletion — and these effects compound.
+Therefore, addressing one without the others leaves performance on the table.

 Sweat rate varies enormously between athletes.
 In hot conditions, some athletes lose less than 1 L per hour while others exceed 3 L per hour in the same session.
 Body size, training status, heat acclimatization, training intensity, and clothing or equipment all influence the rate at which you sweat.

 The implication is that generic hydration advice does not work in the heat.
-An athlete with a 1 L/hour sweat rate and an athlete with a 3 L/hour sweat rate need fundamentally different protocols.
-Individual sweat testing — measuring body mass change before and after a session, accounting for fluid intake and urine output — is the foundation of any serious heat hydration strategy.
+For example, an athlete with a 1 L/hour sweat rate and an athlete with a 3 L/hour sweat rate need fundamentally different protocols.
+Therefore, individual sweat testing — measuring body mass change before and after a session, accounting for fluid intake and urine output — is the foundation of any serious heat hydration strategy.

 The goal during competition is not to replace every milliliter of fluid lost.
-It is to limit the deficit to a level that does not meaningfully impair performance.
+Instead, it is to limit the deficit to a level that does not meaningfully impair performance.

-A commonly cited threshold is that body mass losses exceeding approximately 2% begin to impair endurance performance and decision-making.
+A commonly cited threshold is that body mass losses exceeding around 2% begin to impair endurance performance and decision-making.
 The exact threshold varies by athlete, sport, environment, and duration of effort.
-What is consistent is that larger deficits carry larger consequences — a 1% loss may produce mild thirst and minimal performance impact, while a 4 to 5% loss produces severe performance decline and elevates heat illness risk.
+However, what is consistent is that larger deficits carry larger consequences — a 1% loss may produce mild thirst and minimal performance impact, while a 4 to 5% loss produces severe performance decline and elevates heat illness risk.

 For team sports with limited drinking opportunities, the practical implication is that you cannot rely on thirst alone.
-Athletes who drink to thirst in hot conditions consistently under-replace fluid losses.
+As a result, athletes who drink to thirst in hot conditions consistently under-replace fluid losses.

 Key Takeaway

 ✔ Sweat rates in the heat vary from under 1 L/hour to over 3 L/hour between athletes.
-Individual sweat testing is the foundation of any serious hydration strategy, and the goal is to limit body mass loss to a level that does not meaningfully impair performance.
+Therefore, individual sweat testing is the foundation of any serious hydration strategy, and the goal is to limit body mass loss to a level that does not meaningfully impair performance.

 Sweat is not just water.
 It contains sodium at concentrations that vary widely between athletes — from roughly 200 mg/L in low sweat sodium athletes to over 1,500 mg/L in high sweat sodium athletes (often identifiable by visible salt residue on skin or kit after training).

 When sweat volumes climb in the heat, sodium losses scale with them.
-A heavy, salty sweater training for two hours in hot conditions can lose 4 to 6 grams of sodium in a single session.
-Replacing only fluid without addressing sodium leaves you exposed to performance decline, muscle cramping, and in extreme cases hyponatremia (dangerously low blood sodium) from over-drinking plain water.
+For example, a heavy, salty sweater training for two hours in hot conditions can lose 4 to 6 grams of sodium in a single session.
+As a result, replacing only fluid without addressing sodium leaves you exposed to performance decline, muscle cramping, and in extreme cases hyponatremia (dangerously low blood sodium) from over-drinking plain water.

 Sodium plays a central role in performance and hydration:

 For sessions exceeding 60 to 90 minutes in the heat, sodium-containing fluids are not optional.
-They are a core component of the hydration strategy.
-Sports drinks, oral rehydration solutions, electrolyte tablets in water, and salty foods alongside fluid all serve this purpose.
+Specifically, they are a core part of the hydration strategy.
+Therefore, sports drinks, oral rehydration solutions, electrolyte tablets in water, and salty foods alongside fluid all serve this purpose.

 Key Takeaway

 ✔ Sodium losses scale with sweat volume and are highly individual.
-For heavy or salty sweaters competing in the heat, deliberate sodium replacement is essential — not a backup plan.
+Therefore, for heavy or salty sweaters competing in the heat, deliberate sodium replacement is essential — not a backup plan.

 Heat does not reduce your carbohydrate requirement.
 If anything, performance in the heat shifts the body toward greater carbohydrate use at any given intensity, accelerating glycogen (your body’s stored carbohydrate) depletion.
-The total carbohydrate demand of a hard session in the heat is often higher than the same session in cool conditions.
+As a result, the total carbohydrate demand of a hard session in the heat is often higher than the same session in cool conditions.

 The evidence supports the following approach for competition in the heat:

 The form matters too.
 In the heat, carbohydrate-electrolyte drinks deliver fuel and fluid at the same time and are often better tolerated than gels or solid foods.
-Smaller, more frequent intakes generally hold up better than large amounts taken in one go.
+As a result, smaller, more frequent intakes generally hold up better than large amounts taken in one go.

 This is also where the principle of training the gut becomes critical.
 Gut tolerance is trainable.
-Athletes who plan to compete in the heat should rehearse their fueling protocol in hot training conditions — not test it for the first time on competition day.
+Therefore, athletes who plan to compete in the heat should rehearse their fueling protocol in hot training conditions — not test it for the first time on competition day.

 Key Takeaway

 ✔ Carbohydrate needs do not drop in the heat, but gut tolerance does.
-Smaller, more frequent intakes — typically 30 to 60 g/hour for sessions over 2 hours in extreme heat — are often more practical than the higher targets that work in cool conditions.
+Therefore, smaller, more frequent intakes — typically 30 to 60 g/hour for sessions over 2 hours in extreme heat — are often more practical than the higher targets that work in cool conditions.

 Heat preparation does not start at warm-up.
 Hydration status in the days leading into competition directly affects how well your body cools itself when it matters.
-Daily fluid and sodium intake should be consistent and adequate, and any large fluid debts from training should be addressed before competition.
+As a result, daily fluid and sodium intake should be consistent and adequate, and any large fluid debts from training should be addressed before competition.

 Carbohydrate availability also matters.
-Glycogen stores should be optimized through normal high-carbohydrate intake in the 24 to 48 hours pre-competition, particularly for events lasting longer than 90 minutes.
+Specifically, glycogen stores should be optimized through normal high-carbohydrate intake in the 24 to 48 hours pre-competition, particularly for events lasting longer than 90 minutes.

 The pre-competition meal — typically 3 to 4 hours before start time — should be carbohydrate-rich, easy to digest, and low in fat and fiber.
 Fat and fiber slow how fast food leaves your stomach, which is the last thing you want before a hot competition where gut tolerance is already going to be reduced.

 A smaller carbohydrate-rich snack 60 to 90 minutes before start time tops up your energy without overloading the gut.
-Final fluids in the 30 to 60 minutes before start time bring you to optimal hydration without producing pre-competition urinary urgency.
+Furthermore, final fluids in the 30 to 60 minutes before start time bring you to optimal hydration without producing pre-competition urinary urgency.

 | Timing | Priority |